gkaissis/Newcomers/README.md

 ## Getting started

 - We use GitHub for VC.
 Please make __absolutely__ sure that no personally identifiable data is __ever__ uploaded to GitHub.
+- We use Slack for collaboration.
+Please ask for an invite on your first day.
 ---

 ## Python Styleguide